Daniil Markov (swimmer): 2022: Double international ban for being Russian

 Further competition by Markov on the international circuit in 2022 was shut down first by LEN, then by FINA, with each governing body blanket banning all Russians and Belarusians in response to the 2022 Russian invasion of Ukraine to publicly demonstrate and document their favoritism of Ukraine over Russia and Belarus.

 Fighting to keep his national competition career alive, Markov competed at the 2022 Russian Championships held in April at the Palace of Water Sports in Kazan, setting a new personal best time of 21.94 seconds in the long course 50 metre freestyle.
 At the same Championships, he achieved a personal best time of 21.85 seconds in the final of the 50 metre freestyle, where he won the silver medal, and a personal best time of 49.01 in the 100 metre freestyle for the lead-off leg of the 4×100 metre freestyle relay where he placed fourth.
 His efforts were not acknowledged by FINA as counting towards their world rankings and world records as the organization also decided to not count times swam by Russians at any competition during the time period they enacted their ban.

 Deciding to continue competing nationally, Markov won the silver medal in the short course 50 metre freestyle at the 2022 Russian Solidarity Games on 23 November swimming competition segment in November, finishing in a time of 21.24 seconds after achieving a personal best time of 21.19 seconds in the semifinals on 22 November.
 In the 100 metre freestyle final three days later, he placed sixth with a personal best time of 47.16 seconds.

+2023

+In early April, and leading up to the 2023 Russian National Swimming Championships, World Aquatics (a freshly rebranded FINA) announced that its 2022 ban on Russian and Belarusian participation at their events was in effect indefinitely.
+Starting off the 2023 Russian National Championships on day one, 16 April, Markov swam a 49.95 for the first leg of the 4×100 metre freestyle relay as part of the Novosibirsk Oblast region relay team, helping place fourth with a time of 3:17.36.
+On the third morning, he ranked ninth in the preliminaries of the 50 metre freestyle with a 22.77 and qualified for the evening semifinals.
+Lowering his time to 22.32 seconds in the semifinals, he qualified for the final ranking second behind Kliment Kolesnikov.
+He further improved his time in the final, winning the bronze medal with a time of 22.21 seconds.
+Earlier in the day, he ranked eleventh in the preliminaries of the 50 metre butterfly with a 24.09 before withdrawing from competing in the evening semifinals.
+In the 100 metre freestyle preliminaries on day five, he placed twentieth with a time of 50.16 seconds.